surifirstpin/biplus_documentation/Docs_1/visualisationtypes_settings.md

 ### Data

 - **Row Grouping** displays the grouped value of the duplicate fields.
-- **Explore Enabled** on selecting the checkbox, it allows you to view the  data which has been grouped.
+- **Explore Enabled** on selecting the checkbox, it allows you to view the  data which has been grouped or else it displays only the consolidated value.
 - **Legend** displays the measure
 - **Format** Choose the number format for measure value.
 - **Currency**  Cheese the currency format for  measure value.